 A platform can have one or more clocks.
 Every clock must have a Processor System Reset IP block to synchronize the reset to these respective clock domains.
-As an example, in the following figure, there is a Clocking Wizard IP that has four clock outputs.
+As an example, in IP Integrator Block Design of the ZC702 Platform, there is a Clocking Wizard IP that has four clock outputs.
 The input frequency to the Clocking Wizard is the 50 MHz FCLK_CLK0 generated by the PS7.
 The Clocking Wizard generates four clocks with the following frequencies - clk_out1 (100 MHz), clk_out2 (142.857142 MHz), clk_out3 (166.666666 MHz), and clk_out4 (200 MHz).
 There is also one reset source generated by the FCLK_RESTO_N in the PS7.
 This reset needs to be synchronized to all the four output clock sources in the design; therefore, four Processor System Reset blocks are used in the design.
-To make these clocks available to the SDx tool, select the desired clocks, right-click and select Enable in the Platform Interfaces tab, as shown in the following figure.
+To make these clocks available to the Vitis tool, select the desired clocks, right-click and select Enable in the Platform Interfaces tab, as shown in the following figure.